ruslanmv/Watsonx-Assistant-with-Milvus-as-Vector-Database/README.md

 6. On the configuration page, you will be prompted to provide various details like the location, CPU, memory, storage, and operating system.
 We choose the simplest `bx2-2x8`
 ![](assets/2024-02-14-16-49-31.png)
 7. We create a ssh key with the name pem_ibmcloud and we download.
-8. Complete the remaining configuration options as default,  network settings, and storage options.
+8. Complete the remaining configuration options as default, storage options and network settings with exception of adding a port open to connect it.

 9. Once you have configured the instance, review the settings and click on the "Create" button to create the instance.
 10. IBM Cloud will initiate the provisioning process, and your Ubuntu instance will be created.
 Copy the public ip of you virtual instance.